doc4d/docs/docs/Project/search-replace.md

 :::

 The **in the folder** menu (see below) is updated when you select a project since the availability of folders depends on the selected search target(s).
-The menu is disabled when you select the "host project and all its components" option.
+The menu is hidden when you select the "host project and all its components" option.

 ### Folder